IgorSarandi/Snake/README.md

 * D - snake moves right
 * Esc - exit

-Snake also can go throught the borders of map.
+Snake also can go through the borders of map.
 In this case, snake will be on the reverse side.

 ## License